jorgegv/snapcheck/README.md

-# SNAPCHECK
+# Snapcheck

-SNAPCHECK (`snapcheck.pl`) is a debugging tool you can use for games for which you have the source available.
+Snapcheck (`snapcheck.pl`) is a debugging tool you can use for games for which you have the source available.
 In my particular case, I'm using the tool fo debugging games developed with my RAGE1 engine, but the tool is useful in other environments.